Where Can I Travel Without a Passport? (10 Incredible Places!)

 U.S. Virgin Islands

-Just picture it now: you're chilling in St. Thomas, sipping on a rum punch, admiring the panoramic views from Paradise Point.
-Or maybe you fancy a little history?
-St. Croix, the largest of the Virgin Islands, is your go-to.
-With its well-preserved forts and colonial-era architecture, it's like stepping back in time.
-If that wasn't enough, it's also home to Buck Island Reef National Monument, a paradise for anyone who loves to snorkel or dive.
+St. Croix, the largest of the Virgin Islands, is the most popular destination for tourists with its well-preserved forts and colonial-era architecture, it's like stepping back in time.
+It's also home to Buck Island Reef National Monument, a paradise for anyone who loves to snorkel or dive.

-Then, there's St. John, the wild child of the U.S. Virgin Islands.
+Then, there's St. John.
 Over half the island is a national park, making it an ideal destination for nature lovers and hikers.
 Picture lush forests, winding trails, and secluded coves—it's the perfect adventure for those of us with an Indiana Jones streak.
-So pack up your sense of adventure and dive headfirst into the U.S. Virgin Islands, no passport required.

 Beach on Guam